openeemeter/caltrack/data-prep/README.md

 #### Included Summary statistics

-- Number of total records
+- Number of total usage records
-- Number of unique IDs
+- Number of unique SPIDs
-- Total number of missing hours across all users
+- Total number of missing hours across all usage records
-- Total number of estimated hours across all users
+- Total number of estimated hours across all usage records
 - Number of net metering accounts dropped from sample
 - Top 10 users by total use
 - Bottom 10 users by total use
-- Min Datetime stamp across all users
+- Min Datetime stamp across all usage records
-- Max Datetime stamp across all users
+- Max Datetime stamp across all usage records
-- Average Datetime stamp across all users
+- Average Datetime stamp across all usage records
-- Min use across all accounts
+- Min use across all usage records
-- Max use across all accounts
+- Max use across all usage records
-- Average use across all accounts
+- Average use across all usage records
-- Use across all accounts 10th percentile value
+- Use across all usage records 10th percentile value
-- Use across all accounts 20th percentile value
+- Use across all usage records 20th percentile value
-- Use across all accounts 30th percentile value
+- Use across all usage records 30th percentile value
-- Use across all accounts 40th percentile value
+- Use across all usage records 40th percentile value
-- Use across all accounts 50th percentile value
+- Use across all usage records 50th percentile value
-- Use across all accounts 60th percentile value
+- Use across all usage records 60th percentile value
-- Use across all accounts 70th percentile value
+- Use across all usage records 70th percentile value
-- Use across all accounts 80th percentile value
+- Use across all usage records 80th percentile value
-- Use across all accounts 90th percentile value
+- Use across all usage records 90th percentile value

 ### Prepared Daily Gas Data Summary File